BrendonMadison/GP2X/README.md

 ----"xsec" of type Float_t
 --Outputs a ROOT file that has randomly generated final state particles that are boosted into the GuineaPig beam particle's momenta
 --Includes option for beam energy spread (BES) as well as spreading in the beam vertex.
+--Struct ParticleTrack that stores boosted particle four vector and has functions for smearing if it is measured in the ECAL or particle tracker

 runGP2X.sh
 -- Runs GP2X in parallel setting so you can generate millions of output events

-Also includes wwo input data files of 100klumi.ee.out (a lumi file) and LHE_TO_ROOT_250.00_1_1.root (a KKMC difermion file) for running either MakeLumiRoot.C or GP2X.C .
-Using these files and a decent computer you should see about 100k events every 10 minutes.
+Also includes an input data files of 100klumi.ee.out (a lumi file).
+There is no difermion file as they are simply too large to attach to github.
+Using a difermion file and a decent computer you should see about 100k events every 10 minutes.
 The code has been optimized about 20 times with various tricks that you can see in GP2X.C .
 It used to take days to get 100k events...

 ### To Do: